 [Wed May 22 11:15:51.735751 2019] [mpm_event:error] [pid 28967:tid 140542191217600] AH00484: server reached MaxRequestWorkers setting, consider raising the MaxRequestWorkers setting

 This was crazy because in the past I had handled more than a 1,000 requests per second on the same server.
-The only difference was I upgraded Apache to use HTTP 2, and used Php-fpm (need to investigate that).
+The only difference was I upgraded Apache to use HTTP 2, and used Php-fpm (will need to investigate that).
 So I apologize for the down time.
 Some of you couldn't read my ramblings for almost 6 hours.
 I finally got around adding a health check on the blog.
 A minute by minute notification system that let's me know if the server is down.

 In Russia.
 I clicked open the email and the content said: